mouchtaris/vcproj2make/README.md

 project, a makefile generator is provided.

 ### cproj
-All packages under cproj.\* are related with loading VS project files and translating them to the generic CProj format.
+All packages under cproj.\* are related to loading VS project files and translating them to the generic CProj format.

 ### jd2m
-Packages under jd2m.\* are specific to the [delta language VS project files](http://www.ics.forth.gr/hci/files/plang/Delta/Delta.html#si_download).
+Packages under jd2m.\* are specific to the [delta language VS project files](http://www.ics.forth.gr/hci/files/plang/Delta/Delta.html#si_download) and not of any use to the general
-The are specific to the Delta Language project and not of any use to the general VS-to-make translation process.
+VS-to-make translation process.
 Nevertheless, they provide good reference and testing for the actual project core.

-In addition, there may still be some generic-purpose functionality left over in there, as the factoring-out of core-functionality was not carried out thoroughly.
+In addition, there may still be some generic-purpose functionality left over in there, as the factoring-out of core-functionality was not carried out throughout.

 ## Status
 This project is heavily outdated and un-maintained but it has very good potential